JoErNanO/icub-tactilegrasp/README.md

 iCub Tactile Grasp
 =================

-The Tactile Grasp is a module which perfors several types of object grasping using different levels of control and compliance.
+The Tactile Grasp is a module that performs several types of object grasping using different levels of control and compliance.
 Available grasping modes are:
  * Soft grasp
  * Crush grasp